Photo: Christian Schmidt

 1st Dan Ju-Jutsu

-Ulrich has been practising judo and jujutsu for over 20 years.
-He has always been enthusiastic about sparring and did a lot of cross-training at various clubs, especially during his time as a student in Mainz, thus acquiring a wealth of experience in gi and no-gi grappling.
+Uli has been practising judo and ju-jutsu for over 20 years.
+He has always been enthusiastic about sparring and has done a lot of cross-training at various clubs, especially during his time as a student in Mainz, thus acquiring a wealth of experience in gi and no-gi grappling as well as in judo.

 Richard Hermann